dstackai/dstack/README.md

 * `runner`: The source code of the program that runs dstack workflows
 * `server`: The source code of the program that orchestrates dstack runs and jobs and provides a user interface
-* `examples`: The source code of the examples of using dstack

 ## Contributing